aramisgithub/questpresentation/document.md

 ## The Trickers

-- The tricker in Odyssey is \alert{Poseidon} - Poseidon conforms to the archetype by \alert{tricking} Odysseus through the adventure
+- The tricker in Odyssey is \alert{Poseidon}---Poseidon conforms to the archetype by \alert{tricking} Odysseus through the adventure

-- The trickers in Mulan is \alert{Mushu} - Mushu conforms to the archetype by creating \alert{lies} to the consul
+- The trickers in Mulan is \alert{Mushu}---Mushu conforms to the archetype by creating \alert{lies} to the consul

 ## Similarities